 Borders between the capital and La Laguna are impossible to glimpse.
 However, a landing aircraft may be followed easily on its runway of Los Rodeos from the Mirador Ermita de Roque even without magnifying glasses.

 The region is very open to winds and clouds but mills seem to have

 disappeared just like the lagune.
 However, there are many wells in the

 inside patios of the old quarters of La Laguna.
 Most are big and beautiful.

 Mind that no boredom comes up in the Caleidoscope of building styles that's intermingled with palaces in the pedestrian district of the ancient downtown quarters.

-Houses have more or less the same amount
+Houses which are often palaces in La Laguna have more or less the same amount

-of stories but vary from pastel to stronger colors without clashing.
+of stories but vary from pastel to slightly stronger colors without clashing.